atrf87/json-1/task_hw.md

 ```
 ➡️ Commit new file
 ```
 #### 15. On the web interface, modify the file "bug_report.json" and add a bug report.
-In JSON format
+In json format
 ```
 {
     "ID": "01",
     "Title": "No notification, in the authorization form, about the successful registration of a new user",
     "STR":
     {
             "1.
 Go to the main page of the site (link)",
             "2.
 Enter data in the  \"Login\" field",
             "3.
 Enter data in the \"Password\" field",
             "4.
 Press \"Register\""
     },
     "Environment":
     {
             "OS": "iOS 16.2 iPhone 12 Pro",
             "Browser": "Safari 16.2"
     },
     "Actual result": "A message appears, about successful registration",
     "Expected result": "A user has no understanding of the registration result",
     "Severity": "Minor",
     "Priority": "Low",
     "Attachments": "Link to the image or video with the bug"
 }
 ```
 #### 16. Press "Commit changes" and save changes on the web interface